ggardel/ggardel.github.io/README.md

 # ggardel.github.io

+This portfolio now (2017)is included as a Project at my new Website/Portfolio/Blog and more... visit here:  www.gustdev.com

 This is a SPA Portfolio built with AngularJS, JavaScript, JQuery and Bootstrap.
 You can visti my Portfolio at: